pve/parallamr/TESTING_STRATEGY.md

 - Document new test patterns and utilities
 - Maintain troubleshooting guides

-This comprehensive testing strategy ensures the Parallaxr project will be robust, reliable, and maintainable while providing excellent user experience and developer confidence.
+This comprehensive testing strategy ensures the Parallamr project will be robust, reliable, and maintainable while providing excellent user experience and developer confidence.